What is 5S?

 Step One: Sort (Seiri)

 This first step removes all unnecessary items from the workplace with red tags.
 The reviewer will assess the workplace and attach tags to items that aren’t needed.
 This part of the process eliminates clutter and frees up space.

 Step Two: Set in Order (Seiton)

-The Set in Order phase ensures all members of the team know exactly where and how specific items are stored.
+After red tagging certain items, the next step is to find efficient storage solutions, like labeled holders and tool organizers—a place for everything and everything in its place.
+The Set in Order phase ensures all team members know exactly where and how specific items are stored.